tomordonez/learning/courses/azure/PL-300-powerbi-data-analyst/docs/setup-powerbi-in-azure-vm.md

 When done working on PowerBI.

-* Shut down the machine.
+* Shut down the machine in Windows
   * Go to the bottom bar, shut down.
   * The RDP connection should close.
 * Go to Azure